-In the Christian tradition, it has long been recognized that parts of the Letter to the Hebrews (Heb 10,19-20; 12,22-23) and the Book of Revelation (especially chaps.
-4-5, 7, 14-15, 19) describe a heavenly liturgy, in which the angels and the resurrected souls of the saints and martyrs in heaven participate along with the community of the faithful on earth.30 This liturgical dimension of Revelation has also been acknowledged and studied by modern scholarship.31
+In the Christian tradition, it has long been recognized that parts of the Letter to the Hebrews (Heb 10,19-20; 12,22-23) and the book of Revelation (especially chaps.
+4-5, 7, 14-15, 19) describe a heavenly liturgy, in which the angels and the resurrected souls of the saints and martyrs in heaven participate along with the community of the faithful on earth.
+This liturgical dimension of Revelation has also been acknowledged and studied by modern scholarship.
+The state of the community of the faithful on earth.

-Recently, similar scenes of heavenly worship have been discovered in other apocalyptic works, in certain Qumranic writings and in the Hekhalot literature,32 presenting a rich variety of material with which to compare the visions of heavenly worship in Revelation.
-Scholars studying this material generally conclude that the liturgy in Revelation was inspired by a first-century liturgical tradition contemporary with the date of its composition, although opinions differ over which particular background has been most influential.33 Nevertheless, it is generally agreed that the hymnic material in Revelation is the author's own composition.34 Thompson has focused on the function of the liturgical scenes, rather than on their alleged origin, and has concluded that they perform an important role in unifying the separate visions in the text, in a way that allows eschatological events to be celebrated in the present ('realized eschatology').35
+Recently, similar scenes of heavenly worship have been discovered in other apocalyptic works, in certain Qumranic writings and in the Hekhalot literature,34 presenting a rich variety of material with which to compare the visions of heavenly worship in Revelation.
+Scholars studying this material generally conclude that the liturgy in Revelation was inspired by a first-century liturgical tradition contemporary with the date of its composition, although opinions differ over which particular background has been most influential.35 Nevertheless, it is generally agreed that the hymnic material in Revelation is the author's own composition.36 Thompson has focused on the function of the liturgical scenes, rather than on their alleged origin, and has concluded that they perform an important role in unifying the separate visions